-3. Music – Most people know intuitively that music can be a useful motivator.
-Still, you may be surprised to learn that music has tested positively as performance-enhancing when paired with fitness.
+3. Music – Music has tested positively as performance-enhancing when paired with fitness.
 While there is plenty of compelling data to back this claim, music integration remains an under-utilized element of fitness coaching apps that can a) differentiate your product and b) deliver significant user results.
 Since music distracts from fatigue sensations, athletes need less oxygen to do the same work.
 And pairing music and workouts delivers even stronger results when movements are synchronized to the music’s tempo.

 Let’s imagine for a moment that your fitness app is instead a burger joint.
 While coaching is clearly the beef in this metaphor, music is the special sauce.
 And if you want users to choose your business for regular, repeated consumption, you want to make sure your burger has great beef and excellent special sauce.